A sweet, quiet cat, the Turkish angora is loyal and affectionate but can also become upset by sudden changes in her environment.

 The Turkish Angora should not be allowed to get fat.
 This elegant cat has fine boning and too much weight can be harmful.

-The Turkish Angora loves to run and play and the cat should be provided with adequate perches and cat trees.
+The Turkish Angora loves to run and play and she should be provided with adequate perches and cat trees.
 She also likes a selection of toys.

 Anyone who wants to have a breed of pedigreed cat that is still being exhibited at a zoo should look for the Turkish Angora.
 This strikingly beautiful longhair cat still is kept at the zoo in Ankara, Turkey, where the breed is maintained.